k2view-academy/K2View-Academy/articles/18_fabric_cdc/02_cdc_process_architecture.md

 ### CDC Consumer

 Fabric has a built-in integration with Elasticsearch.
 The CDC_TRANSACTION_CONSUMER jobs start automatically when deploying an LU with **search** indexes.
-The Jobs UID is **Search**.
-The CDC consumer job consumes the messages in the Kafka **Search** topic and creates search indexes in Elasticsearch.
+The Jobs UID is **search**.
+The CDC consumer job consumes the messages in the Kafka **search** topic and creates **search** indexes in Elasticsearch.

 [Click for more information about Fabric Search capabilities](cdc_consumers/search/01_search_overview_and_use_cases.md).